rticommunity/rticonnextdds-connector-py/docs/index.rst

 Getting Started
 ===============

-To get started with RTI Connector for Python, go to the `rticonnextdds-connector-py <https://github.com/rticommunity/rticonnextdds-connector-py>`__ repository.
+To get started with *RTI Connext DDS Connector for Python*, go to the `rticonnextdds-connector-py <https://github.com/rticommunity/rticonnextdds-connector-py>`__ repository.

 The full API reference is here: :ref:`rticonnextdds\_connector package`.